NEXT.NAV

 - Open a Next.js project that is using the App Router in VSCode

-- Launch Next.Nav by opening the command palette using (Ctrl+Shift+P in Windows/Linux) or (Command+Shift+P MacOS) and typing Next.Nav highlight and press Enter
+- Alternatively, Launch Next.Nav by opening the command palette using (Ctrl+Shift+P in Windows/Linux) or (Command+Shift+P in MacOS) and typing Next.Nav highlight and press Enter

 Opening a File